 Matrix monocular optical depth testing instrument

-Matrix monocular optical depth testing instrument, Plant No.2080, made by The Monotype Corporation Ltd., Salford, Redhill, Surrey, 1957.
+Matrix monocular optical depth testing instrument, Plant No.2383, made by The Monotype Corporation Ltd., Salford, Redhill, Surrey, England, 1961.
 The instrument is fitted with a ‘John Bull’ dial micrometre by British Indicators Ltd. Used in the production of Monotype matrices to measure the depth of letter characters.
-Mounted on bench with machines Nos.986, 2080 and 1888.
-Bench has electrical and compressed air services incorporated.

 There are 82 separate processes needed to transform a designer’s drawing (of a letter, figure, punctuation, or symbol) into a piece of Monotype metal type for printing.
 A pantograph is used to trace and cut the letter from a copper pattern into a piece of steel called a punch.
 After being hardened, the punch is driven into a piece of bronze using a crank press to produce a matrix.
 The finished matrix is ready to go to the Monotype Composition Caster where molten metal is pumped through a mould against the matrix to produce a piece of type.

 This machine is one of many machines used in the process to make a 0.2 inch or 0.4 inch matrix.

 The Type Archive has a functioning Monotype matrix workshop containing around 70 machines and pieces of equipment.
 It is the only one of its kind in the world and matrices are still produced for customers.